 - whether or not there is insulation

-- where it is – the extent and location in ceilings, floors or walls and in rooms or parts of rooms
+- where it is – the extent and location in ceilings, floors and walls

 - what type of insulation product it is and, if known, its level of thermal resistance or R-value

 - what condition the insulation is in – for instance whether there is any damage or dampness and whether any is not secured.

 If the landlord cannot get information about insulation in a particular location, the insulation statement must instead:

 - outline what information is missing about that location

 - outline why the landlord could not get that information